Category Archives: German Royals

 • August, Prince of Hesse (born 2012)

 Donatus maintains close ties with the British Royal Family and is often invited to events such as the Royal Windsor Horse Show.
-In 2016, he was seated next to the Duchess of Cambridge at an event for the Queen’s 90th birthday celebrations, and in 2021, was one of a very small group of family members invited to attend the funeral of The Duke of Edinburgh.
+In 2016, he was seated next to the Duchess of Cambridge at an event for the Queen’s 90th birthday celebrations.
+In 2021, he was part of a very small group of family members invited to attend the funeral of The Duke of Edinburgh.
 Donatus and his wife also attended the funeral of Queen Elizabeth II and Donatus attended the coronation of King Charles III.

 * * * * * * * * * *